 The President of the Republic is only responsible for the acts accomplished in the exercise of his functions in the case of high treason.
-He may only be impeached by the National Assembly, deciding by a vote by secret ballot, with a majority of three-fifths of the members composing it; he is judged by the High Court of Justice.
+He may only be impeached by the National Assembly, deciding by secret ballot, with a majority of three-fifths of the members composing it; he is judged by the High Court of Justice.